Protected trees: how to know which trees are protected

 We encourage anyone interested in protecting important trees to add them to this database.
 Another inventory – for priority wood pastures and parkland (in England only) is available as a layer on the government’s MAGIC website.

 Protection of wider sites

 Trees may also be protected when areas of habitat or a heritage asset is designated, such as through a Site of Special Scientific Interest (SSSI) or the Register of Historic Parks and Gardens.
 These may not protect individual trees specifically but it may be possible to help them through general controls or reference to original design layouts.
 SSSIs in England are mapped on MAGIC but you would need to search the Historic England website to find out about any designated park and garden.
 Other devolved governments will have maps and/or lists to search.

 There are sometimes specific incentives in grant schemes, especially agricultural subsidies, for the care and management of veteran trees.
 These are much more welcome to owners as they help to cover the costs of care of a tree that society has identified as important but which might impact on the way they wish to use their land.

 You can help

 Many important ancient, veteran, notable or special interest trees are not properly valued by national or local society and are therefore extremely vulnerable to loss.
-We encourage all societies to undertake tree surveys for their community so as to be able to help safeguard the most important trees if they are threatened.
+We encourage all societies to undertake tree surveys for their community to help safeguard their most important trees.

-Wokingham District Veteran Tree Association has led the way and has developed a working database of well over 6,000 trees that it monitors and talks about with the local authority.
+Wokingham District Veteran Tree Association has led the way, developing a working database of well over 6,000 trees that it monitors and talks about with the local authority.
 This is one of the best ‘protections’ of all – to identify the really valuable trees and to raise their profile with others in your neighbourhood, as you may need many voices of support if and when the time comes.